 1. The Rise of Agile Analytics

-In the past, organisations of all shapes and sizes have come up with one-off projects to integrate, clean, store, visualise and analyse their data.
+In the past, organizations of all shapes and sizes have come up with one-off projects to integrate, clean, store, visualise and analyze their data.
 Typically, these projects require huge upfront investment and working hours.

 2. Data Governance becomes Business Strategy

 According to Gartner, by 2017 most business users and analysts will have self-service tools to prepare data for analysis and visualisation.
 These tools are empowering business users to access integrated data from across the organization, to interrogate and unlock insights from it proactively, without relying on IT.